About Art House America

 Cultivating Creative Community for the Common Good

-Founded in 1991 by Andi Ashworth and Charlie Peacock (Ashworth), the Art House in Nashville, TN has emerged as a unique artistic hub for rich hospitality, conversations of consequence, and imaginative creativity.
-A 100-year-old, renovated country church is the Ashworths' home, and the primary setting for their work as Founders/Executive Directors of Art House America, a 501(c)3 non-profit.
-While the name Art House designates place, Art House America is an organizational title.
+Founded in 1991 by Andi Ashworth and Charlie Peacock (Ashworth), the Art House in Nashville, TN, quickly emerged as a unique artistic hub for rich hospitality, conversations of consequence, and imaginative creativity.
+A 100-year-old renovated country church was the primary setting for their work as Founders/Executive Directors of what was to eventually become Art House America, a 501(c)3 non-profit.

 About the Leadership

-Charlie Peacock and Andi Ashworth are the Co-Founders/Executive Directors of Art House America.
-Andi Ashworth is a writer (author of Real Love for Real Life: the Art and Work of Caring), gardener, cook, a lover of good books, and the key architect of the nurturing environment so characteristic of Art House hospitality.
-Charlie Peacock enjoys an international reputation as an innovative and award-winning musician, record producer, and author.
-Both Charlie and Andi have seminary training, Andi having received her MA in Theological Studies from Covenant Seminary in St. Louis, MO.
-The couple have two grown children, and two grandchildren, who have named them Honey and Papa.
+Charlie Peacock and Andi Ashworth are the Co-Founders/Directors Emeritus of Art House America.
+Andi Ashworth is a writer (author of Real Love for Real Life: The Art and Work of Caring), gardener, cook, a lover of good books, and the key architect of the nurturing environment so characteristic of Art House America-style hospitality.
+Some of her writing can be found on the Art House America Blog.
+Charlie Peacock enjoys an international reputation as an innovative and award-winning musician, songwriter, and record producer.
+Both Charlie and Andi have seminary training, Andi having received her MA in Theological Studies from Covenant Seminary in St. Louis, Missouri.
+While Charlie and Andi no longer direct the work of Art House America, they both continue to serve on the board as Directors Emeritus.
+Andi also continues her service as Editor-in-Chief of the Art House America Blog.
+The couple have two grown children and six grandchildren, who affectionately call them Honey and Papa.

 Brad Reeves, an Art House America board member, directs the Art House Dallas Creative Council.
 Brad previously served as the Executive Vice President of People for Drive Financial Services, Dallas, TX.
 He was also responsible for managing the Drive brand including market research, advertising, public relations, and corporate communications.
 Having successfully grown the business to over 800 associates and a portfolio in excess of $2 billion, he and his partners completed the sale of DFS to Bunco Santander in December of 2006.
 Brad now manages BCR Capital LLC, a family investments firm.
 Brad lives in Dallas with his wife Holly, and two children, Payton and Cole.